 Availability of Corporate Governance Documents.
-We maintain a corporate governance section on our web site that includes, among other items, the Board of Directors' Corporate Governance Guidelines; the charters for the Audit, Compensation and Nominating and Governance Committees; the Code of Business Conduct and Ethics applicable to all directors, officers and employees; the Code of Ethics applicable to our chief executive officer, chief financial officer and other senior financial officers; and the Policy Regarding Special Trading Procedures applicable to all directors, officers and employees.
-This information is available on the investor information section of our web site, www.amg.com, under "corporate governance," but is not incorporated by reference into this Proxy Statement.
-In addition, copies of these documents will be provided without charge to any person upon request to John Kingston, III, Executive Vice President, General Counsel and Secretary, Affiliated Managers Group, Inc., 600 Hale

-Street, Prides Crossing, Massachusetts 01965.
-If we make any substantive amendment to these corporate governance documents or grant any waiver, including any implicit waiver, from a provision of any such governance document to the persons covered thereby, we are obligated to disclose the nature of such amendment or waiver, the name of the person to whom any waiver was granted, and the date of waiver on our web site or in a report on Form 8-K.
+We maintain a Company web site that includes, among other items, the Board of Directors' Corporate Governance Guidelines; the Code of Business Conduct and Ethics applicable to all directors, officers and employees; the Code of Ethics applicable to our chief executive officer, chief financial officer and other senior financial officers; the Insider Trading Policy and Procedures applicable to all directors, officers and employees; and the charters for the Audit, Compensation and Nominating and Governance Committees.
+This information is available on the investor information section of our web site, www.amg.com, under "corporate governance", or for the Committee charters under "Board of Directors", but is not incorporated by reference into this Proxy Statement.
+In addition, copies of these documents will be provided without charge to any person upon request to John Kingston, III, Executive Vice President, General Counsel and Secretary, Affiliated Managers Group, Inc., 600 Hale Street, Prides Crossing, Massachusetts 01965.
+If we make any substantive amendment to the Code of Ethics or grant any waiver, including any implicit waiver, from a provision of the Code of Ethics to the persons covered thereby, we are obligated to disclose the nature of such amendment or waiver, the name of the person to whom any waiver was granted, and the date of waiver on our web site or in a report on Form 8-K.